djbyrne/DDPG_Reacher/Report.md

 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 # DDPG

+I chose to go with DDPG as DeepMinds paper shows that it has very good results in a similar reacher environment https://arxiv.org/pdf/1801.00690.pdf

 DQN introduces a lot of changes to the traditional Q learning algorithm and isn't just replacing the Q table with a neural network.
 As described in Deep Minds groundbreaking paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602.pdf) there are several advancements that make this algorithm work.
 Below I will go through the core techniques used to successfully implement the DQN algorithm.